flutter/website/faq.md

 You can expect excellent performance.
 Flutter is designed to help developers easily achieve a constant 60fps.
-Flutter apps run via natively compiled code, no interpreters are involved.
+Flutter apps run via natively compiled code – no interpreters are involved.

 ## Can I use Flutter to build desktop apps?